Port of Humanity Tsuruga Museum

 Port of Humanity Tsuruga Museum (人道の港 敦賀ムゼウム, Jindō no Minato Tsuruga Muzeumu) is a museum that displays the history of Tsuruga Port, located in Kanegasaki Park, Tsuruga, Fukui, Japan.
 It emphasizes Chiune Sugihara, who saved the lives of many Jewish refugees during World War II by issuing transit visas.
+He did this although he was forbidden by his country and issued over 2000 Visas in one month, eventually saving over 6,000 Jewish lives in the process!
 Tsuruga Port was the place they disembarked after their long journey from their native Europe.

 Exhibition

 The main exhibit covers the history of Tsuruga Port.
 Since early times, Tsuruga Port has connected Japan to the Asian continent.
 Especially starting from the Meiji period to the early Showa period, it enjoyed its heyday by serving as a departing point connecting Japan to the terminus of the Trans-Siberian Railroad at Vladivostok.